Romance Subgenres: An Overview (Repost)

 It’s still Valentine’s Day week!
-So I thought it would be fun to share my overview of all the different types of romance novels.
-Look out for a couple updates to contributions I have made to these categories since I first wrote this post.
+So I thought it would be fun to share my overview of romance subgenres.

-My quest as a romance writer is to mine the riches of as many subgenres of this wide-ranging art form as I possibly can.
+My quest as a romance writer is to mine the riches of as many of the romance subgenres as I possibly can.

 The major division is between historical and contemporary:

-Historical.
-Location and century organize this huge subgenre.
+Location and century organize this huge romance subgenre.
 The following time-periods qualify as subgenres of their own, because they are ones some writers specialize in and some readers read exclusively:

 Medievals.
 11th – 14th-century Europe, usually England, Scotland, or France.